One artist’s quest to save our heritage

 In 2010, she was invited by the Singapore Sun Festival, to give her interpretations of the “seven artistic disciplines of visual art, music, film, literature, food, wine and wellness””, which were the event categories subsumed under the “Art of Living Well” theme adopted for the festival.

 Her response, entitled, “Life Is Beautiful”, resulted in an exclusive exhibition of her effort in the event, which showcased her interpretative skills and artistic talent.
-The Sun event, which attracted the likes of Jose Carreras, Sharon Stone, George Benson, Curtis Stone and a host of world renowned artists from seven artistic disciplines has catapulted this artist to the world stage.
+The Sun event, which attracted the likes of Jose Carreras, Sharon Stone, George Benson, Curtis Stone and a host of world renowned artists from seven artistic disciplines catapulted this artist to the world stage.

 Not surprisingly, Diana comes from a family of professional artists.
 Her mother was extremely artistic in her watercolour works and sung opera.
 One of her sisters is highly accomplished portrait artist in London, another danced with the Royal Ballet Company and her brother is an architect/designer, also based in Asia.
 When asked if she came from a Bohemian environment, she says, “My parents are not Bohemian but we were immersed in art from our infancy.
 Art is our mother tongue so to speak.
 We were born into it.”

 In 1996, she decided to make Singapore her home after meeting her husband.
-She joined Ogilvy & Mather Singapore.
+She subsequently joined Ogilvy & Mather Singapore.
 After a couple of years and a then young family, she moved out of the fast track in advertising and started her own graphic design company.
 She also went back to her fine art roots and again took up the paintbrush, recording her times in Asia, essentially Singapore.

-“I had always noticed that Singapore was such a very young country with little known of it’s Singapore heritage especially amongst it’s younger generation.
+“I had always noticed that Singapore was such a very young country with little known of it’s Singapore heritage especially among it’s younger generation.
 So, I wanted to paint these vanishing images.
 I like to interpret these images from a non-Singaporean perspective (I’m a huge romantic by heart).
 This is why even though people can relate to my paintings in the subject matter, they’re drawn to my interpretation, which is quite unlike Singapore has seen before – in the colour palette I choose and use.”

 By 2006, Diana was totally consumed by her artistic fervor.
 Between then and 2010, Diana produced a series of beautiful pieces – and held 6 exhibitions in between this time – all bearing her unmistakable style.
 Diana’s paintings of local subjects are expressed through vivid and bright colours, and they have the ability to draw the observer into a reflective mood.
 In 2008, Diana was selected to represent UK at the Beijing Olympics for her Fine Art which was a huge honour.